 He is drawn to founders with two predilections: first, an itch for solving real problems.
 Having spent the initial five years of his career designing products at IDEO, Steve gravitates towards product-first founders, who understand how to build technology that delights and improves the lives of its users.
 Second, he is drawn to founders who want to solve consequential problems.
 Steve is excited by entrepreneurs who are trying to use technology as a lever to better the world and create something of deep and lasting impact.

-Steve invests across Foundation Capital’s enterprise, fintech, and consumer practices, and he leads the firm’s frontier tech and design practices.
-Steve led Foundation’s investments in Anomalo, Bolt Threads, Cerebras Systems, Control4 [CTRL], Framer, KeeperTax, Loft Orbital, Mantle, Mode, Northstar, Pocket (acquired by Mozilla), PrivateCore (acquired by Facebook), Simple Habit, Sunrun [RUN], and Threads.
+Steve invests across all of Foundation Capital’s practice areas and he co-leads the firm’s crypto practice.
+His companies span the gamut from enterprise and fintech to frontier tech and design.
+Steve led Foundation’s investments in Anomalo, Bolt Threads, Cerebras Systems, Control4 [CTRL], Framer, KeeperTax, Loft Orbital, Mantle, Mode, Northstar, OAK Networks, Pocket (acquired by Mozilla), Portals, PrivateCore (acquired by Facebook), Simple Habit, Stripe, Sunrun [RUN], and Threads.
 And he co-led the firm’s investments in Brave, ForUsAll, Outerbounds, and Solana [SOL].

 Steve came to Foundation Capital in 2007 from Ning, a social platform he helped launch in 2004 and where he served as vice president of product and engineering.
 Before Ning, Steve was director of engineering at Immersion [IMMR], which pioneered tactile feedback and human-touch technology.
 Previously, Steve was a project leader and design engineer at IDEO, where he developed more than a dozen successful products for companies including Cisco, Nike, BMW, Steelcase, McDonalds, and Caterpillar.